jbosstools/jbosstools-integration-stack/README.md

 ### JBoss Data Virtualization Development

-* [Modeshape](http://tools.jboss.org/features/modeshape.html) - A distributed, hierarchical, transactional and consistent data store with support for queries, full-text search, events, versioning, references, and flexible and dynamic schemas.
-It is very fast, highly available, extremely scalable, and it is 100% open source.
 * [Teiid Designer](http://tools.jboss.org/features/teiiddesigner.html) - A visual tool that enables rapid, model-driven definition, integration, management and testing of data services without programming using the Teiid runtime framework.

 ### JBoss Fuse Development